 A K-1 visa, otherwise known as a fiancé(e) visa, permits an engaged partner of a U.S. citizen to enter the United States.
 A K-1 visa holder must get married within 90 days of arriving in the country.
 Once married, they may then apply for a marriage green card.
-To find out whether you’re eligible, use Boundless’ simple K-1 Visa Checklist.
+To find out whether you’re eligible, answer Boundless’ simple questions here.

 In this article, we’ll go over the documents required to submit a fiancé(e) visa application.
 While every situation is different, in general, you’ll need the following documents:

 - Proof of citizenship for the U.S. citizen fiancé(e)